jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 `Serf is a decentralized solution for service discovery and orchestration` `that is lightweight, highly available, and fault tolerant.`

-This quote [`Serf's github page`](https://github.com/hashicorp/serf) means that `Serf` is a discovery service that allows to detect nodes failures and notify the rest of the cluster. *"An event system is built on top of Serf, letting you use Serf's gossip protocol to propagate events such as deploys, configuration changes, etc. Serf is completely masterless with no single point of failure."*
+This quote from [`Serf's github page`](https://github.com/hashicorp/serf) means that `Serf` is a discovery service that allows to detect nodes failures and notify the rest of the cluster. *"An event system is built on top of Serf, letting you use Serf's gossip protocol to propagate events such as deploys, configuration changes, etc. Serf is completely masterless with no single point of failure."*

 A `GOSSIP protocol` is a process of computer peer-to-peer communication based on the spread on an epidemics.